twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-1-middle-way%zh.rst

 In simple words, the three phases are; study, practice and realization.
 Three phases apply to the four truths become 12 aspects or modes.
 The Buddha ended this discourse with the following words; “Unshakable is the liberation of my mind.
 This is my last birth.

 There is no more renewed existence (i.e., has to be taken rebirth again)” Later Buddhists formulated the new idea of the liberated beings as they could come back again and again for others (Worldlings have very strong bhava-taṇhā).
-During the discourse, among the five monks, the oldest monk Kondañña became a sotāpanna—stream-winner.
+During the discourse, among the five monks, the oldest monk Kondañña became a sotāpanna—stream-enterer.

 ------

-revised on 2020-05-29; cited from https://oba.org.tw/viewtopic.php?f=22&t=4702&p=36984#p36984 (posted on 2019-11-22)
+revised on 2020-06-30; cited from https://oba.org.tw/viewtopic.php?f=22&t=4702&p=36984#p36984 (posted on 2019-11-22)

 ------